Norco Fluid FS: Every Rider, Every Trail

-PORT COQUITLAM, BC, July 28, 2022 /PRNewswire/ - Norco Bikes has cracked the code to creating a full suspension mountain bike with top-end performance for advanced riders that's also perfect for aspiring newcomers.
+PORT COQUITLAM, BC, July 28, 2022 /CNW/ - Norco Bikes has cracked the code to creating a full suspension mountain bike with top-end performance for advanced riders that's also perfect for aspiring newcomers.

 The four-bike lineup's price range makes mountain biking truly accessible, but the Fluid FS is engineered to provide a level of personalization and performance never available to new riders.